Shukaaa/rapid-ts/README.md

 ## Description

-The "@rapid-api/rapid-ts" package allows you to quickly create a REST API with small js / ts.
-The API stores data locally in a folder.
-It is designed to generate small, and performant APIs for testing or as APIs for private projects.
-Please note that this solution is not intended to be a 100% secure or production-use API.
+The "@rapid-api/rapid-ts" package allows you to quickly create a REST API with tiny js/ts configurations.
+The API stores custom data locally in a folder.
+It is designed to generate small, and performant APIs for fast testing or as an API for quick projects.

 ## Installation